 Vegan Thai Lemongrass Noodle Soup

 As it’s been so cold lately, I’ve been craving soup.
 However, hungry men don’t always agree that soup is dinner, so it had been put on hold for many days.
 I couldn’t take it any longer, I thought about soup all day, so this weekend I made soup for lunch.
 It was a success.
-Spicy from the green curry paste and chilis, creamy from the coconut milk, hearty and filling from the noodles and a few crunchy elements such as sugar snap peas and toasted coconut.
+Spicy from the green curry paste (Here’s a vegan version, and if you want to make your own, here’s one from Minimalist Baker) and chilis, creamy from the coconut milk, hearty and filling from the noodles and a few crunchy elements such as sugar snap peas and toasted coconut.
 This recipe is adapted from Well Fed Soul.

 Begin with chopping up the ingredients.
 Smash the lemongrass stem with the pestle (from your mortar and pestle), and cut it into tiny pieces.
 Chop the other ingredients finely, apart from the sugar snap peas.
 I cut them in half, I wanted the crunch, but not overpowering.

 Heat canola oil in a soup pot over medium high heat.
 Add the onions and sauté for 6-7 minutes.
-Once translucent and a few brown pieces, add in the garlic, Green Curry Paste, lemongrass and ginger.
+Once translucent and a few brown pieces, add in the garlic, vegan green curry paste, lemongrass and ginger.
 Stir one more minute.

-In another bowl, whisk together the coconut milk, soy sauce, oyster sauce, palm sugar, lime juice and smoked paprika.
+In another bowl, whisk together the coconut milk, soy sauce, oyster sauce (only if not vegetarian/vegan), palm sugar, lime juice and smoked paprika.
 Pour it slowly into the soup pot.
 Add in vegetable broth and increase the temperature to high.

 Bring the soup to a boil, and then reduce it to simmer for around 20 minutes, uncovered.
 This will get the flavors a chance to really pop and harmonize with each other.
 Meanwhile, cook the noodles according to package instructions.
 If you want it vegan, go for rice noodles or vermicelli noodles, if not I really like to use egg noodles in this dish.